How many people die from smoking each year? Quick Answer

 Defective product cases involve strict liability, which does not require proof that the manufacturer intended to harm consumers — only that the companies failed to warn consumers of a known hazard.

 Although plaintiffs do not need to prove intent, evidence suggests that tobacco companies misled consumers about the number of smoking deaths per year.
 Specifically, the industry denied links between smoking and fatal diseases.
-It also falsely promoted low-tar, light, and filtered cigarettes as safe alternatives.
+It also falsely promoted low-tar, light and filtered cigarettes as safe alternatives.

-The result of these product liability cases was a settlement fund for states but not individuals.
+The result of these product liability law cases was a settlement fund for states but not individuals.
 To receive a tobacco settlement payout for your loved one’s death, you must sue the tobacco companies by filing a class action lawsuit or an individual lawsuit.

 Learn More About Your Legal Rights From ConsumerShield